 The Dispatch Center has a staff of seven full-time dispatchers and is supervised by a Communications Coordinator.
-The Dispatch Center received over 41,000 phone calls and over 26,000 calls for service in 2010.
-We anticipate these numbers to increase in 2011.
+The Dispatch Center received 39,157 phone calls and over 29,239 calls for service in 2011.
+We anticipate these numbers to increase in 2012.
+In March 2012 we will be receiving a new phone system with a mapping system that will connect us to Summit and Wasatch Counties, improving 9-1-1 coverage.